 Manage Fibromyalgia at Work

-Doctors are still researching, and finding that it's most likely a neuro→logical issue - the pain receptors in the brain don't shut off, and other nerve-brain problems co-exist.
+Doctors are still researching, but the current thinking is that it's most likely a neurological issue in which the pain receptors in the brain don't shut off, and other nerve-brain problems co-exist.
 It is no longer being considered a rheumatological (inflammatory) condition, although fibro does cause inflammation.

 Fibromyalgia costs the economy

-One 2003 study in the Journal of Rheumatology showed startling costs, both for employers and fibromyalgia patients:
+A 2003 study in the Journal of Rheumatology1 showed startling costs, both for employers and fibromyalgia patients:

 - Medical costs for fibromyalgia patients were more than twice that of non-fibro patients.

 - Disability rates were double for fibro employees than non-fibro employees.

 - For each fibromyalgia medical claim, employers spent between $57 and $143 on direct and indirect costs.

 It makes financial sense for both employees with fibromyalgia and employers to search for simple workplace and job modifications to reduce, prevent and improve symptoms, and subsequently improve productivity on the job.